 - Why do I even need to bother rewiring anyway?

-- The Average Cost of Rewiring a House in 2020
+- The Average Cost of Rewiring a House

 - Why is House Rewiring Necessary?